 HOW IT WORKS

-The course is held at our facility for 1 (one) full day and lasts for a total of 8 (eight) hours.
+The course is held at our facility for 3 (three) days and lasts for a total of 8 (eight) hours per session.
 You will receive two coffee breaks, one lunch, a certificate and material handouts.

 WHO SHOULD JOIN THIS COURSE?

 Analysts and researchers, marketers and communication executives, as well as all other professionals who deal with data and statistics in their day-to-day job.